Pippo98/Qt-Codes/README.md

 The lines must have the same quantity of numbers

+The application has two modality: CAN mode and normal mode

+### CAN mode
-The application has two modality: CAN mode and normal mode CAN mode need to receive a CAN message including the id and preceded by the timestamp of the message In the code can be managed the ids of the messages to plot the data carried in the payload The function that could be modified is parseCan in serial.cpp file
+CAN mode need to receive a CAN message including the id and preceded by the timestamp of the message In the code can be managed the ids of the messages to plot the data carried in the payload The function that could be modified is parseCan in serial.cpp file

+### Normal mode
 Normal mode autodetects how many numbers there are in one message, that must not change This means that if in the first message there are 5 numbers, the applications search only for 5 numbers

+### Logging
+Activating the 'Log enable' switch tll the data received in the serial port can be saved in a file The path of the directory must be changed
+There variable in serial.cpp file named dir contains the path

+### Others informations
 In the Chart Page there is a slider that changes the number of points present in one line

 The axis rescaling is managed with a timer in the Graph Chart file